mittro70/VerveBridge-BI-Dashboard/README.md

 3. **Create Pivot Table**
    - In `Amazon Sale Report - YT.xlsx`, create a pivot table to calculate the percentage of cancelled orders per state.
-     - Use the `ship-state` and 'Courier Status' columns in the Rows field.
+     - Use the `ship-state` and `Courier Status` columns in the Rows field.
      - Use Count of `Courier Status` in the Values field.

 4. **Load Data to Power BI**